sjayawardena/local-multiplayer-meetup/README.md

 Wireframes were used to work out the basic layout of each page.
 The wireframes were done in the style of how it will look on a desktop computer/laptop screen, but I planned to lay it out differently for tablet/mobile.

-In the end I changed the layout on desktop from how it was set out in the below wireframes because the layout generally scaled up OK from mobile/tablet, but just needed columns adding for text on the 'Home' and 'Where and When pages', or the text/form fields narrowed and centered on the 'Rules' and 'Sign Up' pages.
+In the end I changed the layout on desktop from how it was set out in the below wireframes because the layout generally scaled up OK from mobile/tablet, but just needed columns adding for text on the 'Home' and 'Where and When pages', or the rules list/form features narrowed and centered on the 'Rules' and 'Sign Up' pages.

 ![Screenshot of wireframe for home/landing page](assets/images/project1wire-frames/home.png)
 ![Screenshot of wireframe for Where and When page](assets/images/project1wire-frames/where-and-when.png)